Services

 • Facial Rejuvenation Acupuncture -specific techniques suitable for the cosmetic treatment of fine lines & wrinkles, acne, roseca, facial scarring, TMJ, facial pain, facial paralysis and more.
 May also include the use of facial gua sha and facial cupping techniques as appropriate.

-• Cupping Therapy -special glass or plastic cups are placed over particular points on the body.
+• Cupping Therapy -special glass, plastic or silicone cups are placed over particular points on the body.
 A vacuum is created within the cup to create gentle suction.
 This process opens up the skin’s pores to stimulate blood flow, break up obstructions like scar tissues and fascial adhesions.
-Cupping can be helpful for stubborn deep-set muscle pain and for internal conditions such as indigestion, fever, cough and asthma.
+Cupping can be helpful for stubborn deep-set muscle pain and for internal conditions such as indigestion, cough and asthma.

 • Moxibustion – the use of ‘moxa’, a dried version of the mugwort plant.
 Moxa cones are warmed over top of cold regions of the body or specific acupuncture points.
 The warmth of moxa helps to stimulate circulation that can be helpful for chronic fatigue, digestive issues, fluid accumulation and areas of coldness, weakness and arthritis.

 • Gua Sha – an external treatment also called “skin scraping” or “dermal friction”.
 It involves firmly rubbing the skin with the edge of a ceramic spoon or specific gua sha tool.
-The purpose of gua sha is to release excesses in the body and to stimulate lymphatic flow and healing.
-It can be helpful in cases where a stubborn old injury has resulted in scarring and poor range of motion
+The purpose of gua sha is to release excesses in the body and to stimulate lymphatic flow to promote healing.
+It can be helpful in cases where a stubborn old injury has resulted in scarring and poor range of motion.
+Facial Gua Sha done along the contours of the face, jaw and neck can benefit the facial skin, improving circulation, skin texture and tone.

 • Reiki – a type of energy work that uses gentle touch to active the body’s natural energetic field to provide healing and productive energy flow.